ssanderson/pycon-2016/outline.md

                 7 RETURN_VALUE

 **Second Example:**
+(1 minute)

 Should teach the audience what a store looks like.
+This is intended to create the simplest possible contrast with the previous example.

 Source: